Factsheet 03: Bond

-As a tenant you have rights under the Residential Tenancies Act 2010 and Regulation.
-This factsheet explains the law in NSW about rental bonds.
+As a tenant you have rights under the Residential Tenancies Act 2010 and Residential Tenancies Regulation 2019.
+This factsheet outlines the law in NSW about rental bonds, including ways to pay the bond, the landlord’s obligations, claiming the bond, and Rental Bonds Online.

 About the bond